ottelo9/OpenRA/README.md

 ## Modifications for OpenRA:
 I forked the OpenRA repo and included few AI/Bots improvements that were created by others but never implemented (for certain partially understandable reasons).

+I have only implemented the changes for Red Alert (ra).
+However, they can easily be added for the other mods as well.
+To do this, the ai.yaml for the mod must be adjusted.

 ## Why?
 I wanted to play Red Alert with a few friends against bots and the bots should be super difficult.
 I felt that was missing something and so I implemented the improvements (PRs) and slightly modified / adapted them for the latest OpenRA version.